 This oat milk drink is perfect if you’re looking for a hot tea to accompany you on cold afternoons.

-The drink consists of a blend of Italian bergamot, vanilla syrup, oat milk, Ceylon tea, and organic sugar topped with evaporated milk foam.
+The drink consists of a blend of Italian bergamot, vanilla syrup, oat milk, Ceylon tea, and organic sugar, topped with a layer of evaporated milk foam.

-You’ll also find a subtle taste of lavender, which gives this beverage a different twist.
+You’ll also find a subtle hint of lavender, which adds a unique twist to this beverage.

 14. Iced toasted vanilla oatmilk shaken espresso